WasifRazaSyed/MorseCameAlive/readme.md

 This project is the digital application of Morse Code(named after Samuel Morse).</br>
-//Morse Code was used as the primary means of telecommunication started in 1836.<br>
+Morse Code was used as the primary means of telecommunication started in 1836.<br>
-//Inspiration is SOS signal.</br>
+Inspiration is SOS signal.</br>
 <a href="https://www.tinkercad.com/things/5l4kdT5VTNn">TinkerCad Simulation</a>

 >> Platform used is Arduino Uno Rev 3.